What Are the 2023 Canadian Lipid Guidelines?

 - Additional measures: May require combination therapy for optimal control.

-- Use tools like the Framingham Risk Score to estimate cardiovascular risk.
+- Use tools like the Framingham Risk Score.

-- Include factors like age, gender, smoking status, blood pressure, and family history.
+- Factor in age, sex, smoking status, blood pressure, and family history.

-- Tailor plans based on risk category and patient preferences.
+- Match it to the patient's risk category and preferences.

-- Inform Patients: Explain the importance of lipid levels and how they affect heart health.
+- Explain how lipid levels affect heart health.

 What Are the Guidelines for Triglyceride Levels?